ratplier/artwork/docs/refrence/reflect.md

 #### Reflect.register
 Explicitly registers an object with the Reflect API, preparing it for metadata storage.

-**Note:** In normal usage, you do not need to call this function. `defineMetadata` and `getMetadata` will call it automatically.
+> [Note] In normal usage, you do not need to call this function. `defineMetadata` and `getMetadata` will call it automatically.
 It's provided for edge cases where you might want to pre-register a batch of objects.

 ```lua
 function Reflect.register(object: object)